Mieze/AtherosE2200Ethernet/README.md

   8.Configure the interface.

 Troubleshooting
+  - Disabling Energy Efficient Ethernet (EEE) may be required to avoid situations in which the link gets lost randomly.
-  - Make sure you have followed the installation instructions especially when you have issues with certain domains while the others are working fine.
+  Make sure you have followed the installation instructions especially when you have issues with certain domains while the others are working fine.
   - Use the debug version to collect log data when trying to track down problems.
 The kernel log messages can be retrieved with "grep kernel /var/log/system.log" in Terminal.
 Include the log data when asking for support or giving feedback.
 I'm an engineer, not a clairvoyant.
   - Check your BIOS settings.
 You might want to disable Network Boot and the UEFI Network Stack as these can interfere with the driver.
   - Double check that you have removed any ALXEthernet.kext from your system because it could prevent the driver from working properly.